scottatron/scottatron.com/content/_index.md

 The strong feedback loops that are core to these ideas are critical to delivering software and systems reliably and efficiently.

-The "people over process" part of the Agile manifesto and the "breaking down silos" idea from DevOps are things that resonate with me and really inform how I work.
+The "people over process" part of the Agile manifesto and the "breaking down silos" idea from DevOps are concepts that resonate with me and really inform how I work.

 ---